CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 `"codeExamples"` are thought to contain objects that reference the main code worked on the video, and that are contained in the corresponding `src/` folder in the video's directory.

-`"folder"` should directly reference a subfolder inside of `src/`.
+- `"folder"` should directly reference a subfolder inside of `src/`.

-`"language"` is the main language, framework or library being used.
+- `"language"` is the main language, framework or library being used.
   We are curretly considering values `"p5js"`, `"node"` and `"processing"`.
   Please let us know if more should be added to add the corresponding image icons.

-While `"webEditor"` are considered only for p5.js editors, and is an optional property.
+- `"webEditor"` is only considered for p5.js editors, and is an optional property.

 If there are missing properties to consider in this translation, please let us know!

+If `"codeExamples"` isn't set, it will default to an empty array.

 #### Group Links